 Priest Associate The Rev. Dr. Dorothy White, having recently been ordained a priest in the Episcopal Diocese, received her Bachelor of Arts degree in Sociology from the University of Tennessee at Knoxville.
 She went on to earn a Master of Arts in Theology and Historical Studies from Oral Roberts University (“ORU”) in Tulsa, Oklahoma, and a Doctor of Ministry degree from the Samuel Dewitt Proctor School of Theology at Virginia Union University in Richmond.
 Dorothy serves full-time as the school chaplain at St. Catherine’s Episcopal School in Richmond.
 She also chairs the Religion and Philosophy Departments and teaches Religion in the Upper and Middle Schools.
 Formerly, Dorothy was an instructor in the undergraduate Theology Department at ORU, then, director of Christian Education and Assistant Pastor at First Mount Zion Baptist Church in Dumfries, Virginia.

 Parish Administrator Patty Duffy joined the staff of St. John’s Episcopal Church after a 16-year teaching career.
 She has a B.A. in English from the University of Virginia and a B.S. in English Education from Virginia Commonwealth University.
-A lifelong Episcopalian, she is an active member of St. James’s Episcopal Church, where she sings in the Parish Choir and volunteers for CARITAS.
+A lifelong Episcopalian, she is an active member of St. James’s Episcopal Church, where she sings in the Parish Choir, volunteers for CARITAS, and serves as peer mentor for stewardship.
+During the 2017-2018 academic year, she will complete her final year of Education for Ministry through The University of the South.
 She is an avid beagle owner and currently owns two, Phineas and Phripp.

 Music Director A graduate of Duke University with postgraduate studies at Duke Divinity School, Martha Burford has taught in schools, directed music in Episcopal congregations, and led music and program for retreats and diocesan events.
 Before accepting a call to join the staff of St. John’s Church, she served for many years as Director of Church Music for the Church of the Holy Comforter, Richmond .
 A member of the The Episcopal Church’s Standing Commission on Liturgy and Music, the Anglican Association of Musicians, and the Committee on Liturgy and Church Music for the Diocese of Virginia, Martha has also taught with the Leadership Program for Musicians and served on its Board.
 She is a Co-Founder and Editor of the publication, Church Music Forward, www.churchmusicforward.com.
 Martha says, “I believe in the words of hymn-writer the Rev. Fred Pratt Green, ‘How often making music, we have found a new dimension in the world of sound, as worship moved us to a more profound Alleluia!’
 I am eager to glorify God in worship, music, and ministry with the people of St. John’s!”
 Martha’s first Sunday will be February 28.